 - Add ice water 1 tablespoon at a time and stir with a fork after each addition until dough comes together into a ball.
 The total amount of water needed will change depending on the humidity of that day.
 (It’s been very humid here this summer and I only needed 3 tablespoons of ice water at the time I made this recipe.)

 - Form dough into a disc and wrap in plastic wrap or a waxed food wrap.
 Store dough in refrigerator if not using right away.

 - Preheat oven to 425˚F.

-- Slide dough still on parchment onto a baking sheet.
+- Slide the parchment paper with the dough onto a baking sheet.

-- Spoon berry filling mixture onto dough leaving about a 2" border of dough.
+- Spoon the berry filling mixture onto dough leaving about a 2" border of dough.
 Place fig quarters into filling.
 Trim rough edges of dough with a knife if you want a cleaner look.
-Fold and tuck dough over fruit filling.
+Fold the dough over fruit filling.

 - Stir turmeric powder into non dairy milk and brush onto dough using a pastry brush.
 This will give the crust a golden brown color like an egg wash.
-Sprinkle crust and figs with reserved tablespoon of sugar.
+Sprinkle crust and figs with sugar.

 - Bake galette at 425˚F for 30-35 minutes until fruit is bubbling and crust is golden brown.